The Republican primary in Georgia is taking racism to a whole new level

 All the talk of sanctuary cities largely omits the fact that Georgia already outlawed sanctuary policies back in 2009.
 In 2016, the state legislature went even further, requiring local officials to submit proof that they are cooperating with federal detention requests for undocumented immigrants in order to receive state funding.

 Cagle, the front-runner, has done as much as the others to burnish his anti-immigrant credentials with fear-mongering ads.
-“Criminal illegal aliens are spreading across the country,” he says in one ad as images of Hispanic men with MS13 tattoos appear on the screen.
+“Criminal illegal aliens are spreading across the country,” he says in one ad as images of Hispanic men with MS-13 tattoos appear on the screen.
 “Liberal politicians in sanctuary cities are shielding them, making it possible for them to terrorize us on our streets.”
 He goes on to remind voters that he “led the fight” for the 2009 law outlawing sanctuary cities in Georgia.

 The Georgia candidates certainly aren’t the first Republicans to portray immigrants as dangerous gang members.
 (Remember the MS-13 ads in Virginia’s gubernatorial contest last year?)
-But a race in which candidates seem to be threatening to carry out extra-judicial kidnappings is a ominous indication of where the 2018 campaign season could be headed.
+But a race in which candidates seem to be threatening to carry out extrajudicial kidnappings is an ominous indication of where the 2018 campaign season could be headed.